dankramp/customContextMenu.js/README.md

 # customContextMenu.js
-Easily create custom context menus in JavaScript
+This plugin allows the user to create custom context menus quickly and easily.
+Created by @dankramp.